1Guv/project-1/README.md

 ##Approach / How it works:

-* Choose a difficulty level and then click PLAY to go the game.
+* Choose a difficulty level and then click PLAY to go to the game.
 * Click on the START button and a random jumbled up word will appear.
 * You will be playing against the timer which will countdown from 20 seconds.
 * If a guess is correct, the letter will turn green, and flip the word and then blank the input box ready for you to guess the next word.